 Travel: Answer question like how far the school is for where you live.
 How will you make it to school and back every day?
 Will it be convenient etc.?

-Scores: The score for each school are different.
+Performance Band: The performance band for each school are different.
 Therefore, it would help if you also considered this before applying.
-To earn a placement, you will have to achieve the score given by that school.

 Changes: Any edits in the application are only acceptable for a particular time.
-It is why it is vital to crosscheck everything before submission.
-Make sure your parents also know all the details of the process.
+It is why it is vital to cross check everything before submission.
+Make sure parents know all the details of the process.

-Every student can choose only three schools.
+Every student can choose only three schools which may change in future.
 In the application, these are in order of preference.
 It means that if you clear the test for all three schools, you will earn placement in the first school on the list.
 The system work similarly even when you clear the test for school’s number 2 and 3.
 This is why the order of school choice is critical.

 Preparing for the test